PIE Scientific offers two plasma cleaning & surface activation solutions for TEM, SEM, and FIB users

 Downstream in-situ plasma cleaner for sample and chamber cleaning on SEM, FIB, and TEM system

-- Removing hydrocarbon and fluorocarbon contamination on vacuum chamber wall
+- Removing hydrocarbon and fluorocarbon contamination on the vacuum chamber wall

 - In-situ plasma clean SEM and FIB samples inside the vacuum, clean sample won’t be exposed to ambient air and get recontaminated.